Skip to Main Content

 Coordinated Teams

-We provide sound teams who work together regularly on Mexico productions, from IMCINE-funded features to international productions at Estudios Churubusco and Baja Studios, ensuring smooth collaboration, established workflows, and consistent quality from day one.
+Here is the layout.
+We give sound teams who work together often on Mexico shoots, from IMCINE-funded features to global shoots at Estudios Churubusco and Baja Studios, making sure smooth joint work, set up workflows, and steady quality from day one.

 02.